Second lockdown in Spain hits mortgage levels.

 Regionally Madrid and the Balearics saw sharp falls on last years numbers with Cataluna and Andalucia fairing a little better.

 Spanish Banks Mortgage books continue to increase

 Whilst Home loan numbers are depressed due to the ongoing situation.
-Therefore the economic uncertainty that currently prevails Spanish Banks are experiencing a lower than normal level of redeemed or cancelled loans.
+However because economic uncertainty currently prevails, Spanish Banks are experiencing lower than normal levels of redeemed or cancelled loans.

-The outcome of this is that despite the affect on mortgage levels for the first time in many years the Spanish lenders are seeing a net growth to their mortgage book balances.
+The outcome of this is that despite the affect on mortgage levels, for the first time in many years the Spanish lenders are seeing net growth to their mortgage book balances.